September 25, 2018

 You know, I mentioned above that I’m in a room right now with two of the best guys on the planet.
 I want to give you an illustration of what I’m talking about.
 We make jokes about The Reeperbahn.
 There’s always a bit of “nudge, nudge, wink, wink” with stories about that street, because it is notorious for its excesses – sex, drugs, and rock and roll.
 It's an absolute freakshow if you want it to be, but the truth is there can be some sobering sights on a street best known for its inebriation.

 Last night after the gig we went next door to Hesburger for a snack.
 It’s a burger stand where you can get the usual fast food and then hang around outside on the street and eat.
 Very Anthony Bourdain.
-The deep friend cheese and broccoli balls are highly recommended.
+The deep fried cheese and broccoli balls are highly recommended.

 Anyway, last night we were standing around a table and I saw a guy staggering down the street toward us.
 He was obviously on something heavy.
 He approached us, yammering in German, and stepped between Ken and Deni.
 He was missing teeth.
 He was jittery.
 Ken didn’t even blink.
 He simply offered the guy some food, which he accepted after a few seconds of figuring out what was going on.
 He ate a cheese and broccoli ball, laughing, and then stuck his hand out for Deni to shake.
 Deni shook the hand, and then wrapped his arms around the guy in a bear hug before sending him on his way.
 I bet he hadn’t been hugged like that in a long, long time.